-Use targeted Facebook ads segmented for your target audience to help your content marketing assets grow your audience.
+Use targeted Facebook ads segmented for your target audience to help your content marketing assets gain a loyal following.

 Like Google AdWords, Facebook’s algorithm is designed to benefit the user, which is why you see a mix of posts from friends and family alongside the occasional ad.
-Unless a post has a ton of natural engagement, business content that hasn’t been promoted by ad spend gets lost in the shuffle.
+Unless a social media post has a ton of natural engagement, business content that hasn’t been promoted by ad spend gets lost in the shuffle.

 You can also target followers of specific pages, like that of a competitor, or target a “lookalike audience,” which is a group of people that don’t already interact with you, but resemble those who do.
 Once you have established a following, lookalike audiences are some of the best performing ad groups, second to custom audiences.